CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Some people do this in rows, leaving four rows between each original copy, instead of in four columns.

-Leslie recommends that students take dictation with the shorthand image in front of them.
-Having the key in front is especially useful when they are new to dictation and trying to apply several new skills at the same time.
-All students – fast, slow or lazy – will reduce their reliance on the text as their confidence and speed increase.

 ### Find the Size Your Hand Prefers